Of the 200 senior ministers in Irish governments from 1919 to September 2018, only 19 have been women. In stark terms, about 90% have been men.

 The Troubles in the North sparked parliamentary flames also, with real-life experiences encouraging women like Arlene Foster to promote real change and rise to become the leader of the DUP in 2015.

 In 2011, a conference entitled How to Elect More Women was held in Dublin Castle by the Irish Government with the attempt to entire female TDs.
 The event, which aimed to promote the Dáil as a more gender-balanced workplace, obviously worked as later that year, 25 women were elected to parliament, boasting a new record for the Irish Government.
 Female representation rose from 15% to 22%.

 This record was then trounced again in 2016 as a historic General Election led to 35 women being invited to represent in the 32nd Dáil, a 40% increase on just five years earlier.

 As it stands, of the 158 members of the current Dáil, 34 are women.
-With local elections coming up in May and despite gender quotas coming thick and fast, the numbers of women keen to get into politics still remain low.
+With elections coming up in February and despite gender quotas coming thick and fast, the numbers of women keen to get into politics still remain low.

 And for those who've considered a more parliamentarian way of life – two huge factors continue to play.
 Culture and courage.